-Although it may be expected when individuals experience a series of emotional hardships after a traumatic event, the intensity of symptoms that are developed because of post-traumatic stress disorder can decrease over time.
-However, people who struggle with this psychiatric disorder typically experience symptoms and side effects that have continuously caused significant distress and additional challenges without the formal therapy sessions.
+While it is expected, when individuals experience emotional hardships after the traumatic event, post-traumatic stress disorder symptoms will decrease over time.
+However, people who struggle with this psychiatric disorder typically experience symptoms and side effects that have continuously caused significant distress and additional challenges without formal therapeutic interventions or residential treatment.

 According to the National Institute of Mental Health, approximately 70 percent of adults across the United States have encountered an event during their lifetime that had caused some amount of trauma.
 Even though that statistic seems alarming, it is good to note that the majority of people who live through a traumatic event do not develop PTSD.